Cost Per Acquisition (CPA)

 If one of your primary acquisition channels is media, then calculating CPA is helpful in determining the effectiveness of your campaigns.
 The lower your CPA in relation to your LTV, the higher your profit will be.

-Cost Per Acquisition measures the success of various paid marketing channels such as PPC (pay per click), affiliate, display, social media, and content marketing.
+Cost Per Acquisition is a KPI that measures the success of various paid marketing channels such as PPC (pay per click), affiliate, display, social media, and content marketing.
 It can also measure channels that have more indirect costs (e.g. salary, etc.) such as SEO, email, or other platforms.